Askia/designonline-api-doc/guide-create-survey.md

   -H 'Content-Type: application/json' \
   -H 'cookie: {whatever_cookie_value_you_have}' \
   -d '{
-  "shortcut": "male",
+  "shortcut": "q2_male",
   "type": 1,
-  "mainCaption" : "From postman: Question for a woman?"
+  "mainCaption" : "From postman: Question for a man?"
 }'
 ```